GreenComfyTea/Streamer-Speech-Bubble/README.md

 ## Support

 You can support me by donating!
 I would appreciate it!
-But anyway, thank you for using this mod!
+But anyway, thank you!

 <a href="https://streamelements.com/greencomfytea/tip">
   <img alt="Qries" src="https://panels.twitch.tv/panel-48897356-image-c6155d48-b689-4240-875c-f3141355cb56">